Tag Archives: road

 7 tire safety tips for a smooth ride

-1. Start Off Slow: Ride slowly for a few miles to let the tires warm up before accelerating and cornering normally.
-This is especially important in the spring and fall when morning temperatures can be much cooler than in the afternoon.
+Start off slow: Ride slowly for a few miles to let the tires warm up before accelerating and cornering normally.
+This is especially important in the spring and fall when morning temps can be much cooler than the afternoon.

-2. Road Conditions: An older road with a worn finish or one covered with leaves, water, or dirt gives less traction regardless of the tires’ condition.
+Watch road conditions: An older road or one covered with leaves, grass clipplings, water, or dirt offers less traction—no matter what shape your tires are in.
 Use caution when driving on unmaintained roadways.

-3. Keep an Eye on Inflation: Overinflated tires have less road traction and amplify the effects of poor road conditions.
+Get a feel for inflation: Overinflated tires have less road traction and amplify the effects of poor road conditions or sudden moves.
 Underinflated tires will make your motorcycle feel unstable.

-4. Check Tire Pressure: Tire pressure should be checked weekly, if not before every ride.
-Be sure to follow the manufacturer’s specs.
-A true pressure reading is especially important in hot and cold weather as temperatures could affect your tire pressure readings!
+Check pressure again: Tire pressure should be checked before every ride, if possible, or at least weekly.
+Be sure to follow the manufacturer’s recommendations.
+This is especially important in hot and cold weather as temperatures can actually change your reading.

-5. Pressures May Vary: Tire pressure isn’t one-size fits all.
+Pressures may vary: Tire pressure isn’t one-size fits all.
 The recommended tire pressure may be different if you’re carrying a passenger or cargo.
-Remember to factor in the weight of any added accessories such as a cargo bag or items packed in the saddlebags.
+Remember to factor in the weight of any added accessories like a cargo bag and any saddlebag items.

-6. Examine the Tires: Regularly check your tires’ wear, including wear bars and tread depth.
+Examine the tires: Regularly check your tires’ wear, looking at wear bars and tread depth.
 Worn out tires can quickly lose traction.
 Plus, look for cuts, cracks, and embedded stones or nails which are cause for replacement.

-7. New Tires Beware: New tires can be slick!
-Take extra care until your tires are sufficiently broken in, which maximizes your traction.
+New tires beware: New tires can be slick!
+Take extra care until your tires are broken in well enough to maximize your traction.

 For informational purposes only and may not be applicable to all situations.